mosaicnetworks/evm-lite/README.md

 make stop
 ```

-Support for AWS coming soon...
+Support for AWS also available (cf. deploy/)